Suryakiran46/lanShare/README.md

+Here’s your updated **README.md** for the current state of your LANShare project, reflecting the CLI interface, installation via `pyproject.toml`, and best practices:

+---

 # 🖧 lanShare

-**lanShare** is a lightweight Python tool for discovering devices on your local network using mDNS (Multicast DNS).
-Devices running lanShare will broadcast their presence and basic system information, allowing you to see other active lanShare users on the same LAN.
+**lanShare** is a lightweight Python CLI tool for discovering devices on your local network using mDNS (Multicast DNS).
+Devices running lanShare broadcast their presence and system information, allowing you to see other active lanShare users on the same LAN in real-time.

 ---

 ## 🚀 Features

 - 🌐 **mDNS Device Discovery:**
-  Broadcast your device and discover other lanShare-enabled devices on your local network using mDNS.
+  Broadcast your device and discover other lanShare-enabled devices on the LAN using mDNS.
 - 🏷️ **Custom Display Name:**
-  Set and update your display name, which is visible to others on the network.
+  Set and update your display name via the CLI; the name is visible to others on the network.
 - 🖥️ **System Metadata Sharing:**
-  Automatically shares your device hostname, OS, and version with other users.
+  Shares your device hostname, OS, and version with other users.
 - 🔄 **Real-Time Updates:**
-  Devices are shown as soon as they join or leave the network.
+  Devices appear and disappear in the live-updating device list as they join or leave the network.
-- ⚙️ **Easy Configuration:**
+- ⚙️ **Interactive CLI:**
-  Stores your display name in a simple `config.json` file for persistence.
+  Use the `lanshare` command to enter an interactive shell with commands to start mDNS, scan devices, rename, and exit.
 - ✅ **Cross-Platform Ready:**
-  Works on **Linux**, **Windows**, and **Mac** (Python 3.8+).
+  Works on Linux, Windows, and Mac (Python 3.8+).
-  *(Note: Current development/testing is focused on a single platform.)*
+  *(Current development/testing is focused on Linux.)*
+- 💾 **Persistent Configuration:**
+  Stores your display name in a `config.json` file for persistence.

 ---